 In December 2014, authorities in Paraguay arrested a top Red Command leader, Luis Claudio Machado, alias “Marreta.”

 The Red Command is based in Rio de Janeiro, but has a presence in other parts of Brazil, including São Paulo.
-It also operates in Paraguay and Bolivia.
+It is particularly strong in the northern state of Amazonas and the western state of Mato Grosso, while also operating in Paraguay and Bolivia.

 Allies and Enemies